-Carbon offsetting has been a bit of a buzzword for businesses for a number of years now.
-Anyone can offset their carbon by using a carbon calculator to calculate your carbon emissions, and then buy carbon credits, or invest in carbon capture technology—like planting trees, or heat-to-energy technology—to cancel out your carbon emissions, making you carbon neutral.
+Carbon offsetting has been a bit of a buzzword for businesses for several years now.
+Anyone can offset their carbon by using a carbon calculator to calculate their carbon emissions.
+They can purchase carbon credits or invest in carbon capture technology—like planting trees or heat-to-energy technology—to offset their carbon emissions, making them carbon neutral.

 But in 2022, not only will we look to offset our carbon footprint, but we'll also aim to become climate positive.
 This means removing more carbon from the atmosphere than what we emit.
-So, investing in the same kinds of technology as before, but taking your emissions into a deficit so you're taking more carbon from the atmosphere than what you emit.
+By investing in the same kinds of technology as before, but taking your emissions into a deficit, so you're taking more carbon from the atmosphere than what you emit.

 This trend is popular in the fashion and homewares industries.
-It's where items destined for landfill are given a second life by upcycling them into something else.
-While this has been around for a while in other industries, it is only really just taking off in the beauty industry.
+It's where items destined for landfills are given a second life by upcycling them into something else.
+While this has been around for a while in other industries, it is only really taking off in the beauty industry.

-The beauty industry will contribute to a circular economy in 2022 through utilizing byproducts from other industries to be repurposed into skincare products; and offer refillable and reusable packaging.
+The beauty industry will contribute to a circular economy in 2022 by utilizing byproducts from other industries to be repurposed into skincare products; and offering refillable and reusable packaging.

 This is a great way to combat waste in the industry, and it is also an opportunity for consumers to save some money.

-The beauty industry is a tough one for zero waste practices.
+The beauty industry is a tough one for zero-waste practices.
 Plastic is in just about everything, and as I mentioned before, even if the plastic is recyclable, it doesn't mean it gets recycled.
-True zero waste products should be easy to recycle, and in my opinion, be plastic-free.
+Genuine zero-waste products should be easy to recycle and in my opinion, be plastic-free.

-We're going to see zero waste go gangbusters in 2022.
-However, even if a brand claims to be zero waste, you should still research the packaging yourself before buying.
+We're going to see zero-waste go gangbusters in 2022.
+However, even if a brand claims they are zero-waste, you should still research the packaging yourself before buying.
 Some plastics are not recycled in some counties, which means your zero waste purchase is still very much—a waste.

 Something else we'll notice more of in 2022 is the growing awareness around biodiversity loss.
-This is a huge issue we're facing, as the human population is growing.
+This is a huge issue we're facing as the human population grows.
 Our demand for natural resources is putting a strain on our environment.
 We're seeing entire species of plants become endangered and extinct because of human overconsumption.

 Many brands are starting to harvest natural ingredients more sustainably through practices like regenerative farming.
-And in 2022, we'll also see an increase in biotech beauty.
-Biotech Beauty is where scientists create synthetic ingredients that mimic the molecular structure of natural ingredients, which reduces the demand for that natural resource.
-Isn't science is a marvelous thing?
+And in 2022, we'll also see an increase in Biotech Beauty.
+Biotech Beauty is where scientists use synthetic ingredients to mimic the molecular structure of natural ingredients or use synthetics in conjunction with natural ingredients.
+This reduces the demand for natural resources.
+Isn't science a marvelous thing?

 6 Indie Brands Worth Supporting

-There are a number of brands out there that are innovating hard in sustainability.
-Larger brands who have been in the game for years are now pivoting to fit inside the sustainable beauty box, but their business models and brand ethos never considered the environment in the first place.
-So I prefer to support the brands that have always had a planet-centric mindset.
+There are several brands out there that are innovating hard in sustainability.
+More prominent brands who have been in the game for years are now pivoting to fit inside the sustainable beauty box, but their business models and brand ethos never considered the environment in the first place.
+So I prefer to support the brands with a planet-centric mindset from the origin.

-So here are four of the top Sustainable Beauty Brands to support in 2022:
+So here are four of the top Sustainable Indie Beauty Brands to support in 2022:

-Legend has it that the Fountain of Youth was discovered not by some impressive fleet, but just three ships—hence the name.
-The concept of using limited resources to discover great things has been carried across into Three Ships' entire brand ethos.
+Legend has it that the Fountain of Youth was discovered not by some impressive fleet but just three ships—hence the name.
+The concept of using limited resources to discover great things has been carried into Three Ships' entire brand ethos.

-Founded by Connie and Laura, this duo wanted to stick it to greenwashing beauty brands and create products that were clean, safe, minimal, and effective.
-Their products are made using 100% plant-derived ingredients, including salvaged aspen bark from the lumber industry—how very circular of them!
+Founded by Connie and Laura, the duo wanted to stick it to greenwashing beauty brands and create products that were clean, safe, minimal, and effective.
+Their products use 100% plant-derived ingredients, including salvaged aspen bark from the lumber industry—how very circular of them!

-UpCircle Beauty takes circularity seriously, with every single product in their range being formulated using byproducts from the food and beverage industries.
-The concept came to sibling founders William and Anna one morning during their morning coffee run, after witnessing the café discarding mounds of used up coffee grounds.
+UpCircle Beauty takes circularity seriously, with every single product in its range formulated using byproducts from the food and beverage industries.
+The concept came to sibling founders William and Anna one morning during their morning coffee run after witnessing a café discarding mounds of used-up coffee grounds.

 They decided to upcycle used coffee grounds and repurpose them into luxurious skincare products that were affordable and effective.
-They now salvage 10 different byproducts from the food and beverage industries.
+They now salvage ten different byproducts from the food and beverage industries.

 Meow Meow Tweet

 I adore this brand.
-There's a quirkiness about it, from the name—named after the founders pet kitties and bird—to the creative branding and fun color palette.
-The brand started as a curiosity more than anything, and has grown into one of the most sustainable beauty brands on the market.
+There's a quirkiness about it, from the name—named after the founders' pet kitties and bird—to the creative branding and fun color palette.
+The brand started as a curiosity more than anything.
+But it has grown into one of the most sustainable cult favorites in the US.

-Founders, Tara and Jeff, wanted to create products that were handmade, vegan, low waste, and could be used by anyone.
-They have minimal plastic in their packaging (except for the droppers, sprayers, and caps), the rest is either glass, cardboard, or aluminum, like their shampoo and conditioner powders.
+Founders, Tara and Jeff, wanted to create handmade, vegan, low waste products for all skin types.
+They have minimal plastic in their packaging (except for the droppers, sprayers, and caps); the rest is either glass, cardboard, or aluminum, like their shampoo and conditioner powders.
 Cute enough to reuse, easy enough to recycle!

-Alpyn Beauty's products are formulated using ingredients from a diverse part of the mountains in Wyoming.
-The founder, Kendra, created the range of skincare for the outdoorsy women in the area who couldn't find affordable or effective solutions to protect their skin from the elements.
-So Kendra took matters into her own hands and created a skincare line that is incredibly effective, that doesn't take away the integrity of our earth.
+Alpyn Beauty's products contain ingredients from a diverse part of the mountains in Wyoming.
+The founder, Kendra, created the range for the outdoorsy women in the area who couldn't find affordable or effective solutions to protect their skin from the elements.
+So Kendra took matters into her own hands and created an incredibly effective skincare line that doesn't take away the integrity of our earth.
 Alpyn Beauty is also climate positive.

-This indie makeup brand was founded by Hailey Graef in 2018.
-She found a real need for clean and low-waste makeup in the beauty industry.
-She created The Zero Waste Mascara.
-It doesn't contain any plastic, and is formulated with completely safe and non-toxic ingredients.
+Hailey Graef founded Zerra & Co in 2018 when she found a real need for clean and low-waste makeup.
+Her first product was The Zero Waste Mascara.
+It doesn't contain any plastic and is completely safe and non-toxic.

-The products are artisanal and handcrafted in Baltimore, and the brand offsets their carbon when shipping their paper-based mailers.
-They also have a Container Return Program where you can send back your glass and aluminium empties to them for recycling.
+The products Hailey creates are artisanal and handcrafted in Baltimore, and the brand offsets its carbon when shipping its paper-based mailers.
+They also have a Container Return Program where you can send back your glass and aluminum empties to them for recycling.

-Circumference is a New York based beauty brand that combines nature with science to get safe, stable, and balanced skincare.
-They're obsessed with integrity and purity, which is exactly how their ingredients are tried and tested, through rigorous molecular testing to ensure the efficacy and safety of their skincare products.
+Circumference is a New York-based beauty brand that combines nature with science to get safe, stable, and balanced skincare.
+They're obsessed with integrity and purity, which is precisely how their ingredients are tried and tested through rigorous molecular testing to ensure the efficacy and safety of their skincare products.

 Circumference also follows a waste-not sourcing initiative.
 They've partnered with Brightland, an olive oil manufacturer, to salvage discarded olive leaves from their olive oil harvests, and repurposes the leaves into their skincare.
 Circularity, for the win!

-If you're looking for a sustainable and ethical makeup brand, Āthr Beauty are paving the way.
-With their FSC certified paper palettes with aluminum trays, these can be easily recycled at curbside at the end of their life.
+If you're looking for a sustainable and ethical makeup brand, Āthr Beauty is leading the way.
+With their FSC certified paper palettes with aluminum trays, you can easily recycle them.

-Āthr Beauty also use sustainably sourced ingredients.
-They choose to use high quality synthetic ingredients, like mica, to avoid the risks of worker exploitation and child labor that mica mines in developing countries are notorious for. Āthr Beauty is at the forefront of the industry, leading the charge in sustainable beauty.
+Āthr Beauty also uses sustainably sourced ingredients.
+They choose to use high-quality synthetic ingredients, like mica, to avoid the risks of worker exploitation and child labor that mica mines in developing countries are notorious for. Āthr Beauty is at the forefront of the industry, leading the charge in sustainable beauty.

-There are many more brands out there who are doing some truly incredible stuff in the sustainability space—like these brands, for example.
-What's important is that we, as consumers, stay diligent and aware of the upcoming trends in sustainability, so we can identify brands that are innovating in those areas.
+There are many more brands out there doing some truly incredible stuff in the sustainability space, such as these brands.
+What's important is that we, as consumers, stay diligent and aware of the upcoming trends in sustainability to identify brands that are innovating in those areas.

-Life is sustainable—and what a time to be alive!
+Life is becoming sustainable—and what a time to be alive!